franzbu/EnhancedSpaces.spoon/README.md

 ## Switching Between Windows

-You can use macOS's integrated window switcher (cmd-tab) or any third party switcher such as [AltTab]([[https://www.hammerspoon.org/](https://karabiner-elements.pqrs.org/](https://alt-tab-macos.netlify.app/))) for switching between all of your windows.
-Also for switching between the different windows of one application you can use Apple's integrated switcher or any third party alternatives.
+You can use macOS's integrated window switcher (cmd-tab) or any third party switcher such as [AltTab]([[https://www.hammerspoon.org/](https://karabiner-elements.pqrs.org/](https://alt-tab-macos.netlify.app/))) for switching between all your windows.
+Also for switching between the different windows of one application you can use Apple's integrated switcher or any third party alternative.

-However, since mSpaces provide additional features, Mellon provides further possibilities for switching between windows, namely switching between the windows on the current mSpace and switching between references of windows ('sticky windows').
+However, since mSpaces provide additional features, these need harvesting, and Mellon provides further possibilities for switching between windows, namely (1) switching between all the windows on the current mSpace and (2) switching between references of windows ('sticky windows').

 ### Switching between Windows of the Current mSpace

-For switching between all windows of your current mSpace, press 'modifier1' and 'tab', and for switching in reverse order additionally press 'shift'.
+For switching between the windows of your current mSpace, press 'modifier1' and 'tab', and for switching in reverse order additionally press 'shift'.
 Add the following lines to 'init.lua' in case you prefer different keyboard shortcuts:

 ```lua